gwtproject/gwt-site/src/main/markdown/eco/add-lib.md

 ## Request for adding Libraries to the Eco System site

 The GWT eco system is a living system.
 New libs will be created, other will be end of life.
 Also we know, that there are much more libraries outside.
-If you think, one library not listed here is worth to be mentioned, open an issue [here](https://github.com/gwtproject/gwt-site).
+If you think, one library not listed here is worth to be mentioned, [open an issue on our tracker](https://github.com/gwtproject/gwt-site/issues/new/choose).
 This will trigger a process to get mentioned in the eco system content.

 We will expect: